AvanzaBank/AZAPicker/README.md

 ## Usage

-Start with defining your own picker item type by implementing the 'AZAPickerItem' protocol.
+Start with defining your own picker item type by implementing the `AZAPickerItem` protocol.
 This can be done with a simple struct:

 ```swift
 struct MyPickerItem: AZAPickerItem {